aws4embeddedlinux/meta-aws-ewaol/README.md

 1. An AWS account and the necessary IAM rights to create EC2 instances, EBS snapshots, EBS volumes, S3 buckets, and IAM roles and policies.
 1. A VPC with appropriate subnets and routing required to access the build server.
 1. The resources created by deploying the [VMImport CloudFormation Template](cfn/vmimport-cfn.yml) (roles, policies, S3 bucket for images).
-    1. Take note of the outputs of the stack deployment as they'll be needed in the following steps
+    1. Take note of the outputs of the stack deployment as they'll be needed in the following steps.

-1. An arm64 Ubuntu 20.04 EC2 instance using Graviton processor (e.g. c6g.4xlarge) with 150GB+ root disk with internet access using the instance profile created by the CloudFormation template from previous step (VMBuilderEC2Role).
+1. An arm64 Ubuntu 20.04 EC2 instance using a Graviton processor (e.g. c6g.4xlarge) with 150GB+ root disk with internet access using the instance profile created by the CloudFormation template from previous step (VMBuilderEC2Role).

 ### Build Dependencies
-1. Update the Operating System and install pre-requisites for Yocto, Kas and our image creation script:
+1. Update the Operating System and install the pre-requisites for Yocto, Kas, and our image creation script:
     ```bash
     sudo apt-get update
     sudo apt-get install -y gawk wget git diffstat unzip texinfo gcc build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint3 xterm python3-subunit mesa-common-dev make python3-pip jq zstd liblz4-tool qemu-utils
     ```

-1. Install AWS CLI v2
+1. Install AWS CLI v2:

     ```bash
     curl "https://awscli.amazonaws.com/awscli-exe-linux-aarch64.zip" -o "/tmp/awscliv2.zip"